rmmbdev/automatic-deployer/README.md

 ## Running
 ### Setup
 Use the following command to set up watcher <br>
-Follow the prompt for requirement inputs or use `--help` to direct accessing the command arguments <br>
+Follow the prompt for required inputs or use `--help` to direct accessing the command arguments <br>
     `deployer setup`
 ### Run
 Use the following command to start watching repo up watcher <br>